What Does XLT Mean On A Ford Truck?

 What does XLT stand for on Ford trucks?
 Here's the ultimate guide to Ford XLT trucks and the difference between Ford XL trucks.

-There’s a widely believed myth going around that XLT on a Ford truck means “Extra Long Truck.”
+There’s a commonly accepted myth going around that XLT on a Ford truck means “Extra Large Truck.”

 Well, it doesn’t.
-It actually has nothing to do with size.
+It actually has nothing to do with proportions.

 XLT is a trim level meaning “Extra Luxurious Truck,” with its origins back in the 70s.
-Since then, it’s moved across to other vehicles, too.
+Since then, it’s moved across to additional vehicles, too.

-This guide will briefly overview what XLT stands for and how the trucks differ, both now and back then.
+This guide will briefly overview what XLT stands for and how the trucks differ, both currently and back then.

 Table of ContentsShow